adhocmaster/carla-jaywalker-experiments/README.md

 # Running experiments

+There are two ways experiments can be run, based on scenarios, and based on the research settings.
+Research settings are more useful for pedestrian behavior modeling and the scenarios are useful for ego vehicle modeling.

+## Running Scenarios

+    python scenario_runner2.py --scenario Scenario1v1_1 --configFile ./research/Scenario1v1.xml --reloadWorld

 ## Streaming
 You can use the streamer.py file to stream from the spectator in a remote server.
 Issue this command in the terminal:
 ```